 Not only this but when I mentioned I was spending most of my day looking for a job, he recommended his friend’s cafe in St. Kilda.
 He told me to tell the owner in St. Kilda that he sent me.
 Clearly, connections are an easy thing to come by in Australia.

 Next, I walked into a record store and the guy working behind the counter spent 20 minutes or so chatting with me and learning about my life story, seeming to be genuinely interested in it.

 These instances go on, from librarians to people on the tram.
 It’s incredible how friendly people are, especially in as big of a city as Melbourne.
-I love this about Australia.
+I love this about Australian culture.